Humbugs/Humbugs.github.io/_products/alphabet-chocolate-l-is-for-lemon-meringue.md

 flavour: [Lemon]
 colour: [White]
 free: [Alcohol, Gluten, Gelatin]
-ingredients: 'Cocoa 28%, Sugar, Cocoa Butter, Whole Milk Powder, Soy Lecithin, Flavouring: Natural Vanilla, Emulsifier, Sugar Egg White (Thickeners: Guar Gum, Xanthan Gum), Natural Lemon Flavouring'
+ingredients: "Cocoa 28%, Sugar, Cocoa Butter, Whole Milk Powder, Soy Lecithin, Flavouring: Natural Vanilla, Emulsifier, Sugar Egg White (Thickeners: Guar Gum, Xanthan Gum), Natural Lemon Flavouring"
 ---
 A fun way to spell out your name or a personal message in a variety of flavours.
 With choices of chocolate bar from gold covered pieces of almond and walnut to yoghurt covered raisins, this is a delicious way to learn your ABC’s - White chocolate with lemon meringue pieces.